EEH Banana Analog Synthesizer

 New MIDI board:

 Some later units had a small MIDI board added.
-I have captured the schematic for this board and laid out a new pc board with the same circuit (except for the opto-isolator portion, and the removal of MIDI through).
+I have captured the schematic for this board and laid out a new pc board with the same circuit (except I changed the opto-isolator portion, and removed MIDI Thru).

 Here is an archive containing the schematic for my new board, and also the original MIDI board schematic.
 If you are interested in getting one of the new banana MIDI boards, please contact me.
 Also, if there is enough interest, I may look into adding one or two new features to the MIDI firmware, such as sysex patch save and restore.

 Here is a photo of the bare pcb that is now available.
-(I am still waiting for it to be tested in a banana synth)
+(It has been tested in a banana synth and worked fine)

 And here is a picture of it populated with the ribbon cable (Note that in this case, the red stripe on the cable is NOT pin 1, nor is the pin called "1" on the 40-pin DIP plug: